BLevyCS/ContactApiCodeChallenge/README.md

  Looks like multiple places use this as a coding challenge.
 Rather than rewrite it every time, I'm keeping it here.

+ I typically use Visual Studio 20xx to open it.
+I'm sure you could use VS Code, but when I tried I had difficulties with dependencies.

  Uses https://github.com/bchavez/Bogus